 Based on these 5 events per season, the District would need to predict accurately the timing of the monthly peak in order to receive the benefit.
 Since the District is unlikely to execute events perfectly, it is assumed that 4 out of 5 peaks are reduced through DR events.
-The avoided cost analysis assumes that the peaks avoided correspond to the most expensive months according to BPA BP-22 rate period demand rates, as listed below.
+The avoided cost analysis assumes that the peaks avoided correspond to the most expensive months according to BPA BP-24 Final Rates, as listed below.